-We all want a deal and we all like to feel that we’ve achieved a bargain, but that in itself can come at a price.
-The best agencies will be working with the best translators and they have their own price.
-These are individuals that have specific translation qualifications (usually in addition to their degrees), several years experience, specialise in certain sectors (such as legal, medical, marketing etc.), are technology trained in translation tools and have spent time living in the country of the language that they translating from.
+We all like to feel that we’re getting a bargain, but that in itself can come at a price.
+The best agencies will be working with the best translators and they have their own tariff.
+These are individuals who have specific translation qualifications (usually in addition to their degrees), several years experience, specialisms in certain sectors (such as legal, medical or marketing), are technology-trained in translation tools and have spent time living in the country of the language that they translating from.

-Translation agencies can offer excellent price deals depending on certain factors such as the word count quantity, regularity of work etc. and translations should never be an expensive cost.
-However it’s worth spending a bit more on quality than having to spend more money fixing and re-translating poor quality translations that were offered to you at a ludicrously cheap price from unqualified ‘professionals’.
+Translation agencies can offer excellent price deals depending on certain factors, such as the word count and regularity of work.
+Just bear in mind that spending a bit more on quality in the first place is preferable to spending more money fixing and re-translating poor quality work that was offered to you at a ludicrously cheap price from unqualified ‘professionals’.

 Machine translation is enough

-This is a growing business and it is the quicker and cheaper option, but it will never be able to replace the ‘real deal’ of an actual translator or human intelligence.
-Machines can’t understand context, idioms, puns, jokes, subtle hints that only a human being can understand.
+This is a growing business and it is the quicker and cheaper option.
+Yet it will never be able to replace the ‘real deal’ of an actual translator or human intelligence.
+Machines can’t understand context, idioms, puns, jokes, or subtle hints.
 Can you imagine the great works of literary fiction being machine translated?
-That’s why it’s always best to have a qualified proof-reader check these translations.
+That’s why it’s always best to have a qualified proofreader check these translations.

-If it’s translated by a professional, it should already be perfect, right?
-So why bother having a proof-reader?
-Having your translations reviewed by another translator isn’t supposed to be a way for an agency to try and get more money out of you.
-For quality reasons, everything needs to be checked.
-No matter how good and thorough the translator, there are always ways to make even the tiniest grammatical mistake.
-Having another pair of eyes check over the work can make a big difference and save you a lot of embarrassment in the future.
+If it’s translated by a professional it should already be perfect, right?
+So why bother having a proofreader?
+Having your translations reviewed by another translator isn’t a way for an agency to wangle more money out of you.
+For quality reasons, everything should be double-checked – or even triple-checked.
+Because no matter how good and thorough the translator, they are always prone to making the occasional grammatical mistake.
+Having a ‘fresh pair of eyes’ check over the work can make a big difference and potentially save you a lot of embarrassment down the line.

 It’s just translating words

-Sentences and words can be understood differently in certain contexts so it’s recommended that you discuss with the agency your expectations and objectives of what you intend to create.
+Sentences and words can be understood differently in certain contexts so it’s recommended that you discuss with the agency all your expectations and objectives.
 This can be particularly true with marketing campaigns: is it translation you need, or transcreation?
-If you want a document to be translated in to Portuguese, the translation would be different depending on whether it’s for a Brazilian audience, or for an Angolan one.
+If you want a document to be translated into Portuguese, the translation will be different depending on whether it’s for a Brazilian audience or an Angolan one.
 Sending reference files and glossaries can make a huge difference if you want certain words to be translated in a specific way.
-Also the types of files you send to the agency can make a difference to the price and deadline.
+Also, the types of files you send to the agency can make a difference to the price and deadline.